bravesoftdz/StudNote/README.md

 # Features

 - Calculate the average of each students.
-- Save and load student grades using inifile.
+- Save and Load student grades using inifile.
+- Create A Graph and export to Bitmap Fomat.